whittakertech/mosaic_js/docs/guides/drag-lifecycle.md

 </script>
 ```

-Lifecycle hooks are intended for **observation and side effects** such as analytics, logging, or UI feedback.
+Lifecycle hooks are intended for **observation and side effects** such as
+analytics, logging, or UI feedback.
-Hooks **must not** reorder DOM nodes or mutate Mosaic internal state.
+Hooks **must not** manipulate the state machine or trigger additional drag operations.

 ---